 Let’s look at the last of the relative measures of dispersion.
 The type of the relative measures of dispersion that corresponds to standard deviation is the “Coefficient of Variation.”
 It is usually expressed in percentage terms and is the most commonly used of the relative measures of dispersion.
 Since relative measures of dispersion are free from the units in which the values have been expressed, they can be compared even across different groups having different units of measurement.

 Please have a look at an illustration in the figures below.
-The example is about two factories: Factory A and Factory B that employs 476 and 524 workers respectively.
+An example is about two factories: Factory A and Factory B which employ 476 and 524 workers respectively.
 The average weekly wages for each worker in Factory A and Factory B are USD 34.5 and USD 28.5 respectively.
 The standard deviation in paying the individual wages has been recorded as USD 5 and USD 4.5 for Factory A and Factory B respectively.